sschober/qarkdown/README.md

 - `CTRL-U` displays a source view.
 - `CTRL-O` opens a file
 - `CTRL-S` saves the file
+- `CTRL-N` start a fresh file (pressing `CTRL-S` asks for file name)
 - `CTRL-D` opens a directory view on the left

+### Details

+The rendered markdown content is wrapped in a `HTML`-Document, which includes a custom [`bootstrap.css`](http://twitter.github.com/bootstrap/) style sheet.
+The only thing i added to the style sheet is horizontal columnization, so the rendered content grows columnwise to the right.
+I modified/customized `QWebView` to scroll horizontally on mouse wheel events (see my struggles [here](http://stackoverflow.com/questions/10721118/let-qwebview-scroll-horizontally-on-mouse-wheel/10754333#10754333)).

+On changing the currently opened file using the directory view (which happens by using a _single_ left click) the current file is saved without further enquiries.
+This might be unexpected for you...

 ## Dependencies